 A likely sign that a woman is ovulating is that she is having regular, predictable periods that occur every 24 to 32 days, according to the Centers for Disease Control and Prevention (CDC).

 With every monthly menstrual cycle, a woman's body prepares for a potential pregnancy.
 The cycle is regulated by hormones, including the sex hormones estrogen and progesterone, as well as follicle-stimulating hormone and luteinizing hormone.
 Hormones play a key role in all stages of the menstrual cycle, allowing the ovum (egg) to mature and eventually be released.

 When a mature egg leaves a woman's ovary and travels into the fallopian tube, a sperm cell can fertilize the egg.
 Sperm can live inside a woman's reproductive tract for about 3 to 5 days after sexual intercourse, according to the Mayo Clinic.
 For pregnancy to take place, a sperm cell must fertilize the egg within 12 to 24 hours of ovulating, according to the Mayo Clinic.
 The fertilized egg then travels to the uterus, or womb, where it can attach to the lining of uterus and develop into a fetus.

-During ovulation, the walls of the uterus also thicken to prepare for a fertilized egg, but if the egg is not fertilized, the uterus sheds that lining, causing the monthly bleeding of a menstrual period.
-Having a period does not always equal ovulation, though.
+During ovulation, the walls of the uterus also thicken to prepare for a fertilized egg.
+But if the egg is not fertilized, the uterine lining is shed about two weeks later, causing menstrual flow to begin.
+But simply having her period does not always indicate that a woman is ovulating.

 "The most misunderstood thing about ovulation is the idea that if you are menstruating, it means that you are ovulating; and that is indeed not the case at all," said Dr. Mary Jane Minkin, a clinical professor of obstetrics, gynecology and reproductive sciences at the Yale School of Medicine.